Karl Hughes

 Regardless of the season, you’ll always find people who need to have yard work done.
 If you’re familiar with landscaping, this can be one idea to go with.
 Landscaping or yard work can be a year-round activity and it would provide you with a great way to spend some time outdoors and get some exercise.

-2. Public Speaking Coach
+2. Public Speaker or Speaking Coach

 3. Marketing Consultant